code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-02-jsf-welcome-page-redirect-example-spring-boot.md

 A way to solve this is to [extend the WebMvcConfigurerAdapter](https://stackoverflow.com/a/29054676/4201470){:target="_blank"} and then forward the default mapping to the target web page.
 In this example we will forward to <var>helloworld.xhtml</var> as shown below.

 The `WelcomePageRedirect` class is annotated with `@Configuration` which [indicates](https://docs.spring.io/spring/docs/4.3.13.RELEASE/spring-framework-reference/html/beans.html#beans-java-basic-concepts){:target="_blank"} that the class can be used by the Spring IoC container as a source of bean definitions.
-In other words we can specify the page redirect using Java-configuration instead of XML.
+In other words, we can specify the page redirect using Java-configuration instead of XML.

 ``` java
 package com.codenotfound.primefaces.config;